Sustainable Food Guide

 Fair trade encourages development, sustainable production practices, the continuous improvement of working conditions and investment in the welfare of workers.

-Fairtrade coffee is grew from 5% of UK coffee in 1999 to 12% in 2002.
+Fairtrade coffee is growing from 5% of UK coffee in 1999 to 12% in 2002.
 There are nearly 200 coffee cooperatives representing 700,000 farmers (about 1 in 10) signed up to the guarnteed prices that Fairtrade provides.